aws-amplify/docs/docs/lib/datastore/data-access.md

 ## Query Data

-Querying data is always against the local database.
+Queries are performed against the _local database_.
 When cloud synchronization is enabled, the local database is updated in the background by the DataStore Sync Engine.

-You can query using models as well as conditions using predicate filters to narrow down results.
+You can narrow the results of your query by specifying a model type of interest.
+For more advanced filtering, such as matching arbitrary field values on an object, you can supply a query predicate.

 <inline-fragment platform="js" src="~/lib/datastore/fragments/js/data-access/query-basic-snippet.md"></inline-fragment>
 <inline-fragment platform="ios" src="~/lib/datastore/fragments/ios/data-access/query-basic-snippet.md"></inline-fragment>